 Long-lived assets consist primarily of property and equipment.
 The Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate the carrying amount of an asset is not recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to the future undiscounted net cash flows expected to be generated by the asset.
-If such assets are considered to be impaired, the impairment to be recognized is measured as the amount by which the carrying amount of the asset exceeds the fair value of the assets.
+If such assets are considered to be impaired, the impairment to be recognized is measured as the amount by which the carrying amount of the assets.
 Fair value would be assessed using a discounted cash flows or other appropriate measures of fair value.
 The Company did not recognize any impairment losses for the years ended December 31, 2023 and 2022.